-Third, the replacement property must be of "like kind."
-The courts have given a very broad definition to this concept.
-As a general rule, all real estate is considered "like kind" with all other real estate providing they are being held for investment purposes.
+Third, the replacement property must be of "like-kind."
+The courts have given a very broad definition of this concept.
+As a general rule, all real estate is considered "like-kind" with all other real estate providing they are being held for investment purposes.
 Thus, a farm can be exchanged for a condominium unit, a single-family home for an office building, or raw land for commercial or industrial property or vice versa.

 Once you meet these tests, but before you actually move forward with the exchange, it is important that you determine the tax consequences should you just do a straight sale and not an exchange.
 You must calculate what you will have to pay by way of capital gains tax, and if you are not able to do this, ask your tax accountant to prepare this information for you.
 If the taxable consequences from a straight sale will not generate a large tax payment to Uncle Sam, you may decide to forego the Starker exchange.

 If you do proceed with the like-kind exchange, your profit will be deferred until you sell the replacement property.
 However, you should understand that the cost basis of the new property in most cases will be the basis of the old property.
 This is another issue to discuss with your accountant so as to determine whether the savings by using the like-kind exchange will make up for the lower cost basis on your new property.